Who was Ada Lovelace?

 I’d have sent a card if only Clintons carried them.
-24th March has been named Ada Lovelace Day to commemorate the role of women in technology.
+Ada Lovelace Day has been set up to commemorate the role of women in technology.

 It wouldn’t be surprising if you haven’t heard of Augusta Ada King, Countess of Lovelace, who must be considered the World’s first computer programmer – even though she died almost a century before the first computers roared into life.

 Ada was born in December 1815 into a life of wealth and privilege as the only legitimate daughter of the poet Lord Byron; although he deserted his family only a year after she was born.
 A sickly child, Ada was not expected to survive, but despite a series of life-threatening illnesses, she continued her education, and by her teenage years was becoming recognized as a mathematical prodigy.
 In addition to whatever natural talent she possessed, Ada was driven to the exploration of mathematics by her mother; who saw in logic, a cure for the madness that had afflicted Lord Byron.
 Ada was taught by, and corresponded with many of the leading mathematicians of her day.
 And one of these mathematicians was perhaps the most extraordinary man of his day – Charles Babbage.